 As a soloist and chamber musician, Deborah is passionate about lifting up the works of living composers and introducing valuable yet lesser-known musical compositions to worldwide audiences.
 Notable premieres include works by Jeffrey Mumford, Dana Wilson, Jonathan Crehan, Shih-Hui Chen, Lei Liang, and Clancy Newman.
 In May 2019, Ms. Pae premiered Mr. Mumford’s ‘of radiances blossoming in expanding air’, a concerto for cello and chamber orchestra with Phoenix Orchestra of Boston.
 Much of the work's harmonic material is based on the letters of her first name: D Eb Bb (or) A (h).

-A graduate of the Juilliard School, New England Conservatory, and Associate Artist at the Chapelle Musicale Reine Elisabeth in Belgium, Ms. Pae is committed to mentoring the next generation of young artists.
-She is Professor of Cello at Eastern Michigan University, cello and chamber music faculty at the National Youth Orchestra of Canada, Formosa Chamber Music Festival, and Taipei Music Academy & Festival, and Faculty Emeritus at the Perlman Music Program.
-Her mentors have included cellists Joel Krosnick, Laurence Lesser, and Gary Hoffman, violist Kim Kashkashian, and violinist Itzhak Perlman.
+Ms. Pae has received degrees from the Juilliard School, New England Conservatory, and the Chapelle Musicale Reine Elisabeth in Belgium.
+She is committed to mentoring the next generation of young artists.
+She is Associate Professor of Cello at Eastern Michigan University where she is a recipient of the 2021 Ronald W. Collins Distinguished Faculty Award, the highest honor Eastern Michigan University presents to an individual faculty member.
+Ms. Pae also serves on the faculty at the National Youth Orchestra of Canada and the Formosa Chamber Music Festival and has taught at the Taipei Music Academy & Festival and the Perlman Music Program.
+Her mentors have included cellists Gary Hoffman, Laurence Lesser, Joel Krosnick, André Emelianoff, and Nellis Delay; violist Kim Kashkashian, and violinist Itzhak Perlman.